MoonPoet/xaprb-src/content/blog/2006/how-to-optimize-subqueries-and-joins-in-mysql.md

 categories:
   - Databases
 ---
-I have written before about using joins instead of subqueries, especially for `NOT IN` queries, which can usually be rewritten as [exclusion joins](/blog/2005/09/23/how-to-write-a-sql-exclusion-join/) -- sometimes with huge efficiency gains.
+I have written before about using joins instead of subqueries, especially for `NOT IN` queries, which can usually be rewritten as [exclusion joins](/blog/2005/09/23/how-to-write-a-sql-exclusion-join/)---sometimes with huge efficiency gains.
 In this article I'll look more closely at the performance characteristics of a few queries I've optimized in MySQL 5.0.3.
 I'll also show you some tricks you can use to get MySQL to optimize queries better when you know it's being inefficient.

 ### Updates in a join